-Not just tips and advice from big names—we’re going to use our collective experience to get real, hard data about industry standards in this city, common practices, and the day-to-day life of being an actor in Vancouver.
+We’re using our collective experience to get real, useful information about industry standards in this city, common practices, and the day-to-day life of being an actor in Vancouver.

 This is important because a big part of an actor’s career is uncertainty, and a large portion of the decisions are made behind closed doors.